10 Real Estate Email Templates To Make The Transaction Process Smoother

 You’ve probably received emails in your inbox that use catchy subject lines to entice you to open a message.
 However, when communicating with real estate clients, it’s important to keep your subject lines professional.

 Steer away from too many emojis, slang, and any phrases that are too casual.
-Remember, even if you have a great relationship with your clients, you are doing business with them, which means you must keep things professional—this includes your subject line.
+Remember, even if you have a great relationship with your clients, you are doing business with them, which means you must keep things professional.

 If you’re using an email automation tool, you can personalize your subject lines.
-Personalized subject lines, such as those that include the recipient’s name, are more impactful.
+Personalized subject lines, such as those that include the recipient’s name, are more impactful because they can increase open rates by up to 26%.

-Personalized subject lines can also make your clients feel cared for and appreciated as it’s a clear sign that you’re making an effort to address them by name and tailor your communication to them.
+Personalized subject lines can also make your clients feel cared for and appreciated, as it’s a clear sign that you’re making an effort to address them by name and to tailor your communication to them.

 If the email you’re sending to a client requires them to take action, such as signing a document or confirming an appointment for an open house, communicate this in your subject line.